cs4110/2018fa-web/src/syllabus.md

 There will be two in-class preliminary exams and a final exam.
 See the [course schedule][schedule].

 Makeup exams must be scheduled within the first three weeks of class.
-Check the schedule now to see if you have a conflict with another class and contact the instructor immediately to reschedule.
+Check the schedule now to see if you have a conflict with another class and contact the staff immediately to reschedule.

+## Participation

+To get full credit on the 5% of your grade allocated to participation, you just have to do three things:

+* TK "introduction" assignment
+* Fill out the mid-semester feedback survey.
+* Fill out the semester-end course evaluation.

+Free points!

+## The Difficulty You Can Expect

+This is an advanced course, so some things will be different from other classes you have taken:

+* The homework will ask you to do new things *that you have not practiced already during lecture*.
+This can make the homework feel difficult, and you may even get totally stumped on some problems.
+This is normal.
+But it does mean that you should start early and leave time to ask questions.
+* Problems on exams will feel more familiar and should stretch you somewhat less.
+On the other hand, they will not be slightly tweaked versions of previous homework problems.

+Grading on both homework and exams will intentionally focus on nitpicky details.
+Compared to other courses, we will give more weight to "small" mistakes and less weight to getting the general idea right.
+That's the nature of this course, which is about formalism.
+Often, the intuitive idea behind a problem is totally obvious!
+Then, the topic we're working on is 100% about getting the nitty-gritty formal details right so we can prove something beyond a shadow of a doubt.

 # Policies

 ## Academic Integrity

 Absolute integrity is expected of all Cornell students in every academic undertaking.
-The course staff will prosecute violations aggressively using automatic detection tools.
+The course staff will prosecute violations aggressively.

-You are responsible for understanding every word of these policies:
+You are responsible for understanding these policies:

 - <a href="http://cuinfo.cornell.edu/Academic/AIC.html">Cornell University Code of Academic Integrity</a>
 - <a href="http://www.cs.cornell.edu/ugrad/CSMajor/index.htm#ai">Computer Science Department Code of Academic Integrity</a>